 Keeping your Huffman residence comfy can require a big chunk of change.
 The usual household spends about $172 on monthly utility expenses, according to ENERGY STAR®, or about $2,060 yearly.
 At least half of that is for heating and cooling.

 The majority of houses rely on programmable thermostats, but the majority of people don’t take the trouble to program them.
-The process is bothersome, involved and only provides you a few options for temperature settings.
+The process is bothersome and involved and only provides you with a few options for temperature settings.
 When your residence is kept at an unchanging temp throughout the day, it consumes utilities and adversely influences your monthly bill.

-Studies Show Smart Thermostats Reduce on Heating and Cooling Costs
+Studies Show Smart Thermostats Reduce Heating and Cooling Costs

 Independent studies have found these devices can result in big savings.